Network bypasses sustain complexity: Discussion

-\paragraph{Acknowledgments} The authors thank Jesus Gomez Garde\~nes for fruitful discussions and encouragement and Adrian Garcia-Candel for help formatting Fig1.
+Finally, while network bypass emergence appears to be contingent on the growth mechanism --and thus appears to be a byproduct of it--, bypass consolidation (structural deepening) is the effect which probably makes those growth mechanisms to be sustainable in the first place.
+Simply put, we argue, bypasses sustain complexity.

+\paragraph{Acknowledgments} The authors thank Olaf Sporns, Yasser Aleman-Gomez and Yasser Iturria-Medina for assistance with the data and analysis of brain networks, Adrian Garcia-Candel for help formatting Fig1, and referees for insightful comments.
+EE acknowledges funding from project OLGRA (PID2019-107603GB-I00) funded by Spanish Ministry of Science and Innovation.
+J.G.-G. acknowledges financial support from the Departamento de Industria e Innovaci\'on del Gobierno de Arag\'on y Fondo Social Europeo (FENOL group grant E36-23R) and from project TEAMS (PID2020-113582GB-I00) funded by the Spanish Ministry of Science and Innovation.
 L.L. acknowledges funding from project DYNDEEP (EUR2021-122007) and project MISLAND (PID2020-114324GB-C22), both projects funded by Spanish Ministry of Science and Innovation.
-EE acknowledges funding from project OLGRA (PID2019-107603GB-I00) funded by Spanish Ministry of Science and Innovation. \paragraph{Contributions} EE and LL designed the research and EE performed the computational and analytical calculations.
-EE and LL discussed results.
-LL wrote the first draft of the paper.
-Both authors revised the paper. \paragraph{Competing financial interests} The authors declare no competing financial interests. \paragraph{Additional information} Supplementary Information is available for this paper.
-Correspondence and requests for materials should be addressed to Ernesto Estrada (estrada@ifisc.uib-csic.es).
+This work has also been partially supported by the Maria de Maeztu project CEX2021-001164-M funded by the MCIN/AEI/10.13039/501100011033. \paragraph{Contributions} EE and LL designed the research and EE performed the computational and analytical calculations.
+LL and JGG contributed additional computational analysis.
+EE and LL wrote the first draft of the paper.
+All authors discussed results and revised the paper. \paragraph{Competing financial interests} The authors declare no competing financial interests. \paragraph{Additional information} Correspondence and requests for materials should be addressed to Ernesto Estrada (estrada@ifisc.uib-csic.es).